#1-Reward for Tznius:

 The Arms

-Most Poskim (Rabbis that rule
+Most Poskim (Rabbis

-demanded of her.
+has not demanded of her.
 To cover the complete arm is a hidur- a considerable enhancement of the mitzvah(commandment)

 of tznius (modesty).
 In some Chareidi (Observant Jewish) circles it has become customary